Predictia/AQUA/docs/sphinx/source/contributing.rst

 1. Navigate to the AQUA GitHub repository.
 2. Click on the "Issues" tab.
 3. Click the "New issue" button.
-4. Choose provide a detailed description of the issue, including steps to reproduce, expected behavior, and any relevant error messages.
+4. Choose to provide a detailed description of the issue, including steps to reproduce, expected behavior, and any relevant error messages.

 Suggesting Features
 -------------------

-If you have an idea for a new feature or enhancement in AQUA, we'd love to hear from you!
+We'd love to hear from you if you have an idea for a new feature or enhancement in AQUA!
 To suggest a feature, follow these steps:

 1. Navigate to the AQUA GitHub repository.
 2. Click on the "Issues" tab.
 3. Click the "New issue" button.
-4. Provide a detailed description of the proposed feature, including use cases, benefits, and any potential challenges.
+4. Provide a detailed description of the proposed feature, including use cases, benefits, and potential challenges.

 Contributing Code
 -----------------